Hamilton High School (Wisconsin): Clubs

-The academic decathlon is a team competition in which students match their intellects with students from other schools.
-Charger Television explores filmmaking, video and audio production, animation, and broadcast journalism.
 The Cultural Exchange Club promotes awareness and understanding of other people and cultures by supporting exchange students.
 DECA is a marketing and business organization for students.
 Foreign language clubs offered at Hamilton include Spanish, French, and German, and students learn about the different cultures and go on field trips to learn more about and participate in them.
-Other clubs are yearbook, art, book group, chess, drama, student council, forensics, graphic arts, photo, show choir, and project caring.
+Other clubs include Diversity, Club Action, GSA, Photo, D&D, Christian, and SkillsUSA.
 Some physically active clubs include intramural basketball, weightlifting, trap shooting club, and ski and snowboard club.